 3. I added the pistachios to add some nutty notes to the recipe, but they are totally optional.
 Just follow the instructions using only the cookies.

-4. If you want to speed up the chilling process you may place the cheesecake in the freezer for an hour, then transfer it to the fridge and chill for 3 to 4 hours.
+4. If you want to speed up the chilling process you may place the cheesecake in the freezer for an hour, then transfer it to the fridge and chill for at least 8 hours, preferably overnight.

 No bake Cheesecake with Shortbread Pistachio Crust